isaksamsten/briljant/README.md

 Briljant (0.3) is a [MIT](http://https://opensource.org/licenses/MIT)
-licensed framework for [Numpy](http://www.numpy.org/)-like nd-arrays and [R](https://www.r-project.org/)-like data frames and vectors for the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) written in [Java](https://www.java.com) with bindings for languages such as [Groovy](http://www.groovy-lang.org/) and
+licensed framework for [Numpy](http://www.numpy.org/)-like nd-arrays and [R](https://www.r-project.org/)-like data frames and series for the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) written in [Java](https://www.java.com) with bindings for languages such as [Groovy](http://www.groovy-lang.org/) and